Returns hostnames and port numbers for AWS PrivateLink and

 Azure Private Link deployments to add to your firewall’s allowed list so that

 The output of this function can then be passed into SnowCD to diagnose and troubleshoot your network connection

 Typically, Snowflake customers use a firewall to prevent unauthorized access.
 By default, your firewall might block access to Snowflake.
 To

-update your firewall’s allowed list, you need to know the hostnames and port numbers for your Snowflake account, stages, and other other hosts used by Snowflake.
+update your firewall’s allowed list, you need to know the hostnames and port numbers for the URL associated with your Snowflake

 For more details about allowed lists for the Snowflake clients you use, see Allowing Hostnames.